What's the Best Everyday Supplement for Constipation?

 Because many wellness products contain a blend of ingredients, it’s critical to read labels carefully and discuss any new supplement with your doctor.
 This simple check-in ensures that your probiotic supplements won’t cause any unexpected problems.
 It’s a quick conversation that provides valuable peace of mind.

-Special Health Notes for Women Over 60
+Important Health Considerations for Women Over 60

 If you feel like you’re fighting the constipation battle more often as you get older, you’re not imagining things.
 Chronic constipation is particularly common among women, and the likelihood increases with age.
 Hormonal shifts after menopause, a natural slowing of the digestive tract, and changes in activity levels can all contribute to this frustrating issue.